henryw374/henryw374.github.io.old/in-progress-posts/2021-08-11-does-size-matter.md

 library that will suit cross-platform
 [library authors needing some basic date/time functionality such as Malli](https://github.com/metosin/malli/issues/49) and perhaps also as a basis for a 'lite' version of the Tick library.

+Will cljc.java-time become irrelevant in a Tempo future?
+I don't think so.

 # Conclusion